mwj8410/inter-op/README.md

 The `node-addon-api` satisfies this requirement for C++ code hosted in Node, but it does not provide the basis for a standard approach that can be used with other languages.

-With this in mind, child-process and TCP interop is sill likely the most universal approach.
+With this in mind, child-process and TCP interop is still likely the most universal approach.